Sam Makad

 Vulnerability management is essential for businesses that want to prevent information leaks.
 Where should you start?

-With an increasing number of cyberattacks every year, stolen and leaked data has been a growing concern for many companies.
+With an increasing number of cyberattacks every year, stolen and leaked data have been a growing concern for many companies.

-Regardless of the size, businesses have to operate with a lot of information that is circling their networks and systems.
+Regardless of size, businesses must operate with a large amount of information circulating through their networks and systems.
 The most concerning is the sensitive information of clients, employees, and the company itself.

-A lot of the information is readily available online — where perpetrators can easily find it.
+Much of the information is readily available online, where perpetrators can easily access it.
 It might be on your social media or company website.
 More sensitive information that has been revealed in previous breaches can even be found on the dark web and hacking forums.

 So, how do criminals get to that data?

-The most probable way that data is going to be breached is via hacking.
-Cybercriminals find the security points and exploit them to get into an organization and steal data.
+The most probable way data will be breached is through hacking.
+Cybercriminals identify security vulnerabilities and exploit them to gain unauthorized access to an organization and steal sensitive data.

 Could this happen to your business?
 It could.